Durkheim/balanced_parentheses/README.md

 ### Objective

-Write an algorithm that returns that determines whether parentheses in a string are balanced.
+Write an algorithm that determines whether parentheses in a string are balanced.

 ### Requirements